Administration on Aging

+The Administration on Aging (AoA) is an agency within the Administration for Community Living of the U.S. Department of Health and Human Services.

+Functions

-The Administration on Aging (AoA) is an agency within the Administration for Community Living of the United States Department of Health and Human Services.
-AoA works to ensure that older Americans can stay independent in their communities, mostly by awarding grants to States, Native American tribal organizations, and local communities to support programs authorized by Congress in the Older Americans Act.
+AoA works to ensure that older Americans can stay independent in their communities, mostly by awarding grants to States, Native American tribal organizations, and local communities to support programs authorized by Congress in the Older Americans Act of 1965.
 AoA also awards discretionary grants to research organizations working on projects that support those goals.
 It conducts statistical activities in support of the research, analysis, and evaluation of programs to meet the needs of an aging population.